Simar710/EduGraph/README.md

 # Intro and Set Up on local and on AWS.
 ### Have a look at other branches as well for progressive development of the project.
 The branches are named as sprint1, sprint2,...
 There were 9 sprints.
 All the sprints have their particular tasks and description.
-The main branch have changes from sprint 9 only.
+The main branch should have the final set up and all the necessary info.

 ### Project: EduGraph

    ### Summary:
-   -   Created a web application with team.
+   -   Created a full stack web application.
-   -   Parsed the data into csv using python, developed a Python-based CLI and Excel UI using VBA.
+   -   Parsed the data into csv using python, developed a Python-based CLI and Excel UI using VBA scripts.
-   -   Stored the data in a MySQL database and architect the PHP REST APIs, featuring PHP web applications for course recommendations, prerequisite graphs, hosted using Nginx and a CI/CD pipeline for enhanced functionality and reliability.
+   -   Designed and Stored the data in a MySQL database.
+   -   Architect the PHP REST APIs, establishing secure HTTP protocols for data exchanges between the client and server, featuring PHP full stack web applications for course recommendations,
+   -   Vis.js is used to generate graphs and trees.
+   -   Application is hosted using Nginx in AWS EC2 Instance as well as on local enviroment
+   -   CI/CD pipeline is also set up using GitHub Action for GitHub and Gitlab CI/CD for Gitlab, with proper testing.
+   -   Created and executed detailed test plans using TDD principles and Selenium for front-end automation.
+   -   Implemented accessibility features (keyboard navigation, high-contrast theme) and ensured WCAG 2.1 compliance.
+   -   Later on the whole application was configured to work AWS EC2 Instance.
+Details to setup on both, local and AWS, are mentioned in sections below.

   ### 1. **Course Data Management:**
   - Developed a Python-based CLI for parsing and searching course information, generating Excel outputs, and documenting sprint progress (Sprint 1 & 2).
   - Designed an Excel UI with VBA scripts to assess student eligibility for courses based on completed coursework (Sprint 2).

   ### 2. **Web and Database Integration:**
   - Created a web interface for downloading course data and viewing team member pages; enhanced with a MySQL database and PHP REST API for course data manipulation (Sprint 3 & 4).
   - Improved API endpoints, refactored code, and enhanced UI responsiveness and accessibility using Bootstrap; implemented automated testing (Sprint 5 & 7).

   ### 3. **Advanced Features and Optimization:**
-     - Developed a web application for course recommendations based on past coursework, utilizing external APIs (Sprint 6).
+  - Developed a full stack web application for course recommendations based on past sprints, utilizing self designed APIs (Sprint 6).
+  - Implemented course prerequisite graphs and trees using Vis.js (Sprint 8).
-     - Implemented course prerequisite graphs, dark mode, and optimized website performance; established a CI/CD pipeline for continuous integration and testing (Sprint 8 & 9).
+  - Implemented dark mode, included and optimized website performance; established a CI/CD pipeline for continuous integration and testing (Sprint 8 & 9).

+     ## Directory Structure Info:
+  - *parser*: This directory contains python script to parse the data from txt file.
+Detailed info is in the README inside parser directory.
+Watch Demo to see how it works.
+  - *searcher*: This directory contains the python script to perform search based on different criteria after parsing.
+Detailed info in the README in the search directtory.
+Wtach demo to see how it works.
+  - *VBASprint2*: This directory contains the code to make make VBA UI.
+The UI is present in this folder.
+Detailed info in the README in the search directtory.
+Wtach demo to see how it works.
+  - *sprint9*: All the final PHP, CSS scripts, detailed API and MySQL documentaion, Selenium Tests are written in this directory.

+  *Note*: "All_course_Tree.side" will take around 2-3 min Safari to work and 5 min to work on Chrome as the script has to go through all the data ses and make connections and generate trees and graphs.
+In the demo the waiting part is skipped for the demo purposes.

 # Setting up MySQL, PHP, and NGINX on MacOS
 ### Note: YOU NEED HOMEBREW FOR ALL OF THIS